HangfireIO/Hangfire.io/pro/index.md

 <h1 class="page-header">Hangfire Pro</h1>

 Hangfire Pro is a set of extension packages that boost the performance and simplify the maintenance of background job processing in large applications.
 Hangfire Pro packages are available under paid [subscriptions](/subscriptions/).
-After purchase, you receive binaries and access to the private repository on GitHub.
+After purchase, you receive binaries, access to the private NuGet feed and private repository on GitHub.

 ## Packages